city

 4. Functionality

-Addressable fire alarm systems, on the other hand, rely on communication that’s transferred to the main control panel as binary code.
-This information is communicated through combinations of ones and zeros that’s computed by “mini computers.”
+Addressable fire alarm systems, on the other hand, rely on communication that's transferred to the main control panel as binary code.
+This information is communicated through combinations of ones and zeros that are computed by “mini computers.”
 These systems provide the exact location of fire in the building.

 5. Possibility of False Alarms